 Were you recently involved in an accident with a self-driving car in Houston, Texas?
-You may be entitled to compensation for your pain, injuries, and suffering.
-Contact the experienced Houston self-driving car accident lawyers at Brian White & Associates, PC, to learn about your rights and what your legal options for recovery might be.
+You may be entitled to compensation for your injuries and pain and suffering.
+Contact the experienced Houston self-driving car accident lawyers at Attorney Brian White & Associates, PC, to learn about your rights and what your legal options for recovery might be.

 Our legal team has the knowledge and skill needed to handle your case with the care it deserves.
 We offer a free consultation, so reach out to us to schedule a time to discuss your case today.